y1hy11/T2M---Text-Morse-Code-Translator/README.md

 # Text - Morse Code Translator

-A simple React application that translates text to Morse code and Morse code to text.
+A Modern Vite.js application that translates between text and Morse Code.
 The app also allows users to play Morse code audio for the translated text.

 ## Features